Direct links to:

 The cantons offer bridge-year courses in preparation for a VET programme.
-The purpose of these courses is to close gaps in a person’s education and provide support in choosing a vocation or career.
-A basic requirement for attending a bridge-year course is A2 level language proficiency.
-The cantonal careers advisory services can provide advice and guidance on choosing a vocation or career, what education and training is available and what preparatory courses are on offer: BIZ - berufsberatung.ch (German, French, Italian, Romansh)
+The purpose of these courses is to close gaps in a person’s education.
+A basic requirement for attending a bridge-year course is A2-level language proficiency.
+The cantonal careers advisory services can provide advice and guidance on choosing a vocation or career, what education and training is available and what preparatory courses are on offer: BIZ - berufsberatung.ch (German, French, Italian, Romansh).

 For support during vocational education and training, students have access to cantonal teaching supervision and tried-and-tested services (e.g. support services at VET schools).
 Information on this is available from the cantonal VET offices.

 What rules apply for people from Ukraine who already have a temporary Swiss residence and work permit?

 Existing temporary residence and work permits can be extended in accordance with the applicable provisions under the legislation on foreign nationals.
 Applications to convert a short-term residence permit (L) into an annual residence permit (B) will be examined by the cantonal authorities at the place of work (PDF, 303 kB, 24.05.2023) in accordance with the regular provisions.
 In cases where no extension or conversion is possible and you must return to Ukraine, you can apply for protection status S.

 Can SEM offer any information to help with planning for employers who would like to hire someone with status S, or for people with status S who wish to undertake vocational education and training or other education?